-Does OSHA require companies cut the Noise Reduction Rating (NRR) in half?
+Does OSHA require hearing protection de-rating (cut the Noise Reduction Rating (NRR) in half)?

 It is a common misconception that OSHA requires employers to "de-rate" NRRs by 50% when assessing adequacy of the hearing protector for the worker's noise exposure.
 Instead, OSHA only requires applying a 50% "safety factor" when considering whether engineering controls are to be implemented.
 For determining compliance with basic hearing conservation program requirements, however, OSHA does not require de-rating the NRR (or NRR - 7 when the company uses A-scale noise measurements).